Throughout our history, we’ve mourned and honored the dead in many different ways.

 In ancient Egypt, the Wag Festival honored the souls of recently deceased and their journey toward the afterlife.
 Ancient Egyptians would make small papyrus boats and shrines, and let them float along the Nile.

 Other festivals of the dead have been observed in ancient cultures from Rome, Japan, Pacific Islands, and northern nations of Europe.
-These ancient festivals typically took place after the harvest, in the early fall months of September, October, and early November.
+These ancient festivals typically took place after the harvest, in the fall months of September, October, and early November.

 Still today, festivals around the world honor the dead.
 Let’s look at the different cultural festivals that honor the lives of those we’ve lost.